 Lie flat on your back with your arms by your sides and legs extended.
 Keeping both straight, lift your heels and hands off the ground and hold for 15 seconds.

-Why it works: This is a seemingly innocuous moves that actually works every core muscle.
+Why it works: This is a seemingly innocuous move that actually works every core muscle.
 All gymnasts have superhuman six-packs.
 All gymnasts do dish holds.
 Enough said.